ManuTowers3158/Camara_Lidar_Architectures_Jetson_Xavier_Optimization/README.md

 ### Key Observations

-Key Findings
+Key Findings:
-Jetson Max clock configuration
+Jetson Max clock configuration:
 	39% reduction in latency achieved across the entire inference process.

-SpConv Library Optimization
+SpConv Library Optimization:
 	The LiDAR processing stage latency reduced by 100ms (12%) with the SpConv library.
 	Maintains accuracy since only computation methods were optimized, not the algorithm.

-Quantization and Autocast Effects
+Quantization and Autocast Effects:
 	Scheme 4: Minimal latency improvement (2%).
 	Scheme 5: Autocast in FP16 achieves a significant 18% latency reduction.
 	Full FP16 model processing has a greater impact than just training the model with FP16 weights.

-Image Backbone Comparison
+Image Backbone Comparison:
 	ResNet-34 and ResNet-18 maintain accuracy and robustness close to the original model.
 	ResNet-50 shows decreased accuracy and robustness.
 	ResNet-18 outperforms Swin-Tiny, increasing accuracy by 1.6 points with no loss in robustness.
 	The smaller parameter count in ResNet-18 likely contributes to better generalization.

-LiDAR input size optimization
+LiDAR input size optimization:
 	Schemes 13, 14, 15, and 16 successfully reduced latency to under 1 second, but with accuracy trade-offs:
 	Scheme 14: -2.5 mAP points.
 	Scheme 15: -5.6 mAP points.
 	Scheme 13: -9.5 mAP points.
 	Scheme 16: -13.5 mAP points.